DrugAI/ACNet/README.md

-# Repo name
+# ACNet

-Add your code in the main branch of this repo.
+The code repository of paper *ACNet: A Benchmark for Activity Cliff Prediction*

+## homepage
+Introduction of this project: https://drugai.github.io/ACNet/

+## requirement
+- pytorch > 1.11
+-
+- rdkit = 2020.09.5
+-